 Hang out in any recovery program and you begin to swear those people were following you around recording your story.
 Troubles seem to come at one point or another to most of us.
-Listen for the ways in which others have struggled and you may decide that you are not so different from others.
+Listen to the ways in which others have struggled and you may decide that you are not so different from others.

 You should not have to tell others what you need.

 People stay hungry or unloved because they don’t talk up.
 No matter how hard you try you will not always know what others around you need and want.
 They will not be able to read your mind.
 Give yourself permission to ask for what you need.
-Telling those in your support system what your needs are helps them to be able to feel the joy of knowing how to help you.
+Telling those in your support system what your needs are, helps them to be able to feel the joy of knowing how to help you.